 Initially, the Council is engaging the campus in discussions of and advising the President on:

 This past summer, the Council convened working groups comprised of faculty, staff and administrators who volunteered to work together to begin to assess where the university is as a community in terms of inclusive excellence across the following areas: access, the formal and informal curriculum, student learning, and the campus climate.

-Moving forward, in the coming year, the Council will invite all members of the college community to participate in assessing and building inclusive excellence at Castleton, beginning in October when a climate assessment will be conducted.
-This will establish a baseline, which will guide the university in its efforts to ensure that all of its students share a common space that is welcoming to everyone.
+Moving forward, in the coming year, the Council will invite all members of the University community to participate in assessing and building inclusive excellence at Castleton, beginning in October when a climate assessment will be conducted.
+This will establish a baseline, which will guide the University in its efforts to ensure that all of its students share a common space that is welcoming to everyone.